 Bonobos – bonobos are the smallest of the great apes.
 Bonobos have more slender fingers than gorillas, orangutans and chimpanzees and so it has been possible to use a finger-cuff blood pressure device for monitoring blood pressure in bonobos.
 For more information about finger-cuffs, please visit our Bonobo Blood Pressure Project page.

 Does the GAHP want me to submit blood pressure readings?

-The GAHP Cardiac Exam Submission Form requests blood pressure readings that are obtained during anesthetized exams.
+The GAHP Cardiac Exam Form (.docx) requests blood pressure readings that are obtained during anesthetized exams.